mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl plugin add </manage/mmctl-command-line-tool.html#mmctl-plugin-add>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl plugin add </manage/mmctl-command-line-tool.html#mmctl-plugin-add>`__.

 Description
     Add plugins to your Mattermost server.
 If adding multiple plugins, use a space-separated list.